Guidance on Eating Fish

 Salmon is very high in omega-3s and low in mercury.
 However, there has been some concern about the level of PCBs (a pollutant) in salmon.
 If you follow this guide and include a variety of fish in your diet, your level of exposure to PCBs should be acceptable for both farmed and wild salmon.

 Wild salmon is lower in PCBs than farmed salmon.
 Canned salmon is generally wild.

 What About Raw Fish?

-Pregnant women should not consume any raw fish, including that found in sashimi and sushi dishes.
+Pregnant individuals should avoid consuming any raw fish, including that found in sashimi and sushi dishes.
 Raw fish may contain bacteria or parasites that can lead to illness and/or fetal complications.
 In addition, sashimi and sushi dishes often contain fresh or frozen tuna, which are high in mercury.

-Remember, it is important to include fish in a healthy diet.
-York Region Community and Health Services advises women to continue eating fish high in omega-3 fats and low in mercury during pregnancy and while breastfeeding because of the many health benefits it provides.
+York Region Public Health advises people to continue eating fish high in omega-3 fats and low in mercury during pregnancy and while breastfeeding because of the many health benefits it provides.

 Food Safety Resources

 Human Health Risk Assessment of Mercury in Fish and Health Benefits of Fish Consumption

 Sustainable Seafood Options